-No current or previous Governors hold the role of Governor in any other educational institution.
+- No current of previous Governors hold the role of Governor in any other education establishment.

 At Sleights Church of England (Voluntary Controlled) Primary School, the Governing Body brings together a wealth of varied experience to challenge and support the school and its development.